aryan212705/Speech-Control/README.md

 How to use?
 1. Download the zip file either directly or using git clone
 2. Extract the zip file in the desired folder
-3. To run the program:
+3. To run the program:<br/>
     i).
-Open a terminal in the directory of extracted file. ii).
-Run the file speechcontrol.py using python3 iii).
+Open a terminal in the directory of extracted file.<br/>
+    ii).
+Run the file speechcontrol.py using python3.<br/>
+    iii).
 Speak commands using some mic and it will execute the command accordingly.
-4. To add a new command:
+4. To add a new command:<br/>
     i).
-Open a terminal in the directory of extracted file. ii).
-Run the file add_commands.py using python3 iii).
-FOllow the procedure to add a new command.
+Open a terminal in the directory of extracted file.<br/>
+    ii).
+Run the file add_commands.py using python3.<br/>
+    iii).
+Follow the procedure to add a new command.